BAK2K3/hard-drivers/README.md

 ### Project and Company Goals

 **Psychological Factors**
-* Envoke a positive emotional response from the branding of Hard Drivers.
+* Evoke a positive emotional response from the branding of Hard Drivers.
   * Make the logo strong, bold, and stand out.
   * Make the logo unique, and aesthetically pleasing.
   * Use the logo consistently throughout the website.